carloskiki/pallas-extras/README.md

 # TODOs

+## VRF

+- Document the VRF crate.
+- implement elliptic-curve traits for ed25519-dalek.
+- Implement Elligator2 for ed25519-dalek.
+- Implement VRF in ed25519-dalek.

 ## MUX

+- use async-io instead of futures in mux
 - Complete ledger implementation
 - Use type alias instead of numeric types for the ledger.
 - Implement VRF in RustCrypto